ConnectAI-E/MidJourney-Web/README.md

 - 🛠 One-click remove picture background Remove picture background with one click
 - 🛠 One-click bitmap to vector
 - 🛠 Permission management Interface permission management
+- 🛠 Limit user availability Limit the number of times a user is available

 ## Quick Start